zeeshan-sardar/robotics_projects/README.md

-# DEWA Evaluation Tasks - Robotics Researcher
+# Some Personal Robotics Projects

-This repository contains the solutions of the problems assigned for the candidate evaluation for Robotics Researcher Position at Dubai Electric and Water Authority (DEWA).
+This repository contains some problems and their solutions.

  # Problem 1: Robot Localization
 - You need to create a ROS package to localize the robot using only the GPS, Odometer